Hoommus/42-shell/README.md

 name (without variable name validation).
 > `unsetenv [KEY ...]`

 **echo** — echo some text, will work just as you'd expect.
-Does not have any arguments yet.

 **exit** — exit shell.
-Does not support return code specification yet.
+Supports numeric code argument.
+If the string is not numeric, prints diagnostic message and shell exits with error code.
+If `exit` is executed in a subshell environment, it does not invoke system call with the same name, but rather just return control to AST executor.

 **help** — prints supported builtins.